hubcarl/service-worker-precache-webpack-plugin/README.md

 The final generated file is `sw-home.js`

-- `option.manifest` {Object}, optional - The format is [webpack-manifest-resource-plugin](https://github.com/hubcarl/webpack-manifest-resource-plugin). when create service worker by webpack manifest, you must set this config.
+- `option.manifest` {Object}, optional - The format is [webpack-manifest-resource-plugin](https://github.com/hubcarl/webpack-manifest-resource-plugin). when create service worker by webpack manifest, you must set this config. if `config/manifest.json` exists, will use this manifest config.

 - `option.strategy` {String|Array} - How to create service worker file by what strategy.
 The value optional : `single`, `multiple`, and Array config. default: `single`